 EDEN II's DINE OUT 4 AUTISM

-April is National Autism Awareness Month.
+April is World Autism Awareness Month.
 Throughout the month of April, local restaurants and many other businesses are coming together to raise awareness and funds in support of Eden II and autism.
 Please join us and register online to participate in Dine Out 4 Autism to benefit Eden II and help support individuals with autism.

 Dine Out 4 Autism is a community-wide fundraising event that brings together restaurants and consumers to help raise funds and awareness for autism.
 Local businesses and restaurants will donate a percentage of their revenue for special items on their menu throughout the month of April.

 Eden II is proud to be part of a community that will pull together its resources to help children and adults with autism.

 DINE OUT 4 AUTISM CHAIRMAN